open/close all folders

 - The Powerpuff Girls:

 - The "Meet the Beat-Alls" episode is one long string of Beatles references.
-Just about every other sentence is a direct Beatles quote.
+Just about every other sentence is a direct Beatles quote and evoked imagery.

-- In another Powerpuff Girls episode, Princess lures the Girls to Mojo Jojo's lair by calling for help in a line that quotes the song "Help!"
+- In an earlier Powerpuff Girls episode, Princess lures the Girls to Mojo Jojo's lair by calling for help in a line that quotes the song "Help!"
 This line was later repeated almost word-for-word in "Meet The Beat-Alls" by Sgt Pepper.

-- The Simpsons have made many Beatles references during their long run.
+- The Simpsons have made countless Beatles references during their long run.

 - In the "Last Exit to Springfield" episode, Lisa's surreal dream under narcosis parodies Yellow Submarine.

-- Homer's flashback to his time in a barbershop quartet is basically a Whole Plot Reference to The Beatles' career - from their first album "Meet the B-Sharps" (one wonders if it was called "With the B-Sharps" in the UK) to the impromptu rooftop concert.
+- Homer's flashback to his time in a barbershop quartet is basically a Whole Plot Reference to The Beatles' career - from their first album "Meet the B-Sharps" (one wonders if it was called "With the B-Sharps" in the United Kingdom) to the impromptu rooftop concert.
 It even has George Harrison as special guest voice.

 - In "Lisa the Vegetarian", Paul McCartney and his then wife, Linda, were special guest voices.
 They live above Apu's garden in the shades (a reference to "Octopus' Garden").
 When Paul hears Lisa ran away from home he asks: "She's leaving home?", in reference to the eponymous song from Sgt.
 Pepper's Lonely Hearts Club Band, the title song which he also dances to when sang by Apu.
 Near the end McCartney's song "Maybe I'm Amazed" from his solo album McCartney is played, with a backwards text in which Apu reads a soup recipe and Paul adding: By the way, folks, I'm not dead, in reference to the Paul is Dead urban legend.

 - South Park: